Hurmatullah/EmotionGPT/README.md

-# EmotionGPT
-EmotionGPT is a fine-tuned GPT-2 model designed for emotion classification.
-It leverages the power of OpenAI's GPT-2 architecture to analyze and classify text into distinct emotional categories.

 # Emotion Classification Using a Fine-Tuned GPT-2 Model

 This repository contains a fine-tuned GPT-2 model for emotion classification.
 The model has been trained on a specific dataset to classify text into distinct emotional categories.